HL7/fhir-medication-rems-ig/input/pagecontent/future-directions.md

 <p></p>

 ### Other Challenges to REMS Automation
 In addition to supporting additional workflow scenarios, work is needed to address technical challenges that cause setup and maintenance work for stakeholders and may hinder broad implementation of the FHIR approaches described here.
+One possibility is to use AI to analyze connections that fail and self-heal by automatically reconfiguring the interconnected system.

 <p></p>